Teaching Your Child Social Responsibility

 Dec 01, 2019 / Written by: America Needs Fatima

 To awaken the child to solicitude for the poor and the needy is a splendid thing.
-However, parents do not fulfil their whole duty, if they fail to give their child a sense of responsibility for the common good and a true concept of cooperation.
+However, parents do not fulfill their whole duty, if they fail to give their child a sense of responsibility for the common good and a true concept of cooperation.

 Instinctively the child refers everything to his own small personal interest.
 If he is not taught very early to have concern for others, the child will be in danger of becoming narrow and selfish, of being forever oblivious to the general welfare, in other words, of never achieving a social sense.